-

 Chuck Leibold

 Chuck serves as Drum Sergeant (lead drummer) for the ISPD and as lead tip for the band's Grade III competition unit.
 As Lead Drummer he is responsible for writing all of the performance and competition drumming scores for the band.
 He has successfully competed in solo competition in Grades III and IV.
-He has been a drumming since he was just a lad and has been with the band for over twenty-five years.
+He has been a drumming since he was just a lad and has been with the band since 1981.

 Andrea Mattingly

-Andrea Mattingly, ISPAD’s lead tenor drummer, started playing the bagpipes but quickly fell in love with tenor drumming.
+Andrea Mattingly is a teacher who plays tenor drum for ISPAD.
+She started off playing the bagpipes but quickly fell in love with tenor drumming.
 She competed in the World Pipe Band Championships held on Glasgow Green in Scotland in 2001 when she played with the Elliott Bay Pipe Band of Seattle.
+She also competed with the Strathdon Caldonia Pipe Band out of Omaha.
 Andrea is also an experienced Scottish country dancer.
-She moved to Iowa just over a year ago to marry the famous Dan Mattingly.
+She moved to Iowa in 2009 to marry the famous Dan Mattingly.
 Previously Andrea spent 3 years teaching in Kenya, East Africa.

 Mark McCulloch